Oregon Army National Guard's 41st IBCT Commences Combined Arms Rehearsals (CAR) to Kick Off Intensive Field Training Exercise (FTX) as Part of XCTC Annual Training

 |0

-This work, Oregon Army National Guard's 41st IBCT Commences Combined Arms Rehearsals (CAR) to Kick Off Intensive Field Training Exercise (FTX) as Part of XCTC Annual Training [Image 4 of 4], by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon Army National Guard's 41st IBCT Commences Combined Arms Rehearsals (CAR) to Kick Off Intensive Field Training Exercise (FTX) as Part of XCTC Annual Training, by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT